 The Region of Los Lagos invites you to discover beautiful landscapes, with beautiful destinations full of magic and charm.
 Myths and legends are daily bread, and the gastronomic traditions will make your mouth water.

-Los Lagos has the famous archipelago of Chiloe, a land where many myths and legends come together, such as the Trauco (creature with factions resembling an ogre that walks through the forests of the big island) and the Caleuche (ghost ship) that appears on the coasts of the big island).
+Los Lagos has the famous archipelago of Chiloe, a land where many myths and legends come together, such as the Trauco (a creature with factions resembling an ogre that walks through the forests of the big island) and the Caleuche (ghost ship) that appears on the coasts of the big island).

 It is in this archipelago that is the city of Castro, the third oldest city in the country.
 Which was burned by Dutch pirates who looted that area of the continent.
-But not only Chiloe will captivate you, but also its beautiful cities such as Osorno, Puerto Montt and Frutillar.
+But not only Chiloe will captivate you, but also its beautiful cities such as Osorno, Puerto Montt, and Frutillar.
 Lake Llanquihue will dazzle you.
-Come to know this land full of magic, legends and beautiful traditions.
+Come to know this land full of magic, legends, and beautiful traditions.

 Los Lagos, region, southern Chile, bordering Argentina to the east and facing the Pacific Ocean to the west.
 It was created in 1974 and comprises Valdivia, Osorno, Llanquihue, Palena, and Chiloe provincias.

 In the northern part of the region are the forested coastal mountain range, the westward-extending lowlands of the Valdivia and Bueno river systems, the southern end of the fertile Central Valley, and, rising above these, the Andes Mountains.
-In the south the landforms of central Chile are transformed.
+In the south, the landforms of central Chile are transformed.
 The Andean cordillera dominates the region’s southeast mainland, its elevation is much reduced, and its peaks rise between glacial valleys to become fjordlike estuaries.